mdvanes/cytocom/README.md

 - Images of fictional characters are generated with https://generated.photos/faces/
 - Images of non-fictional characters are from https://en.wikipedia.org
-- Data for the Seven Sisters GEDCOM file are based on the Seven Sisters novels by Lucinda Riley
+- Data for the Seven Sisters GEDCOM file are based on the Seven Sisters novels by Lucinda Riley.
+This app contains spoilers for these books.
+For more information about the series of books see [the official site](http://lucindariley.co.uk/seven-sisters-series/).
+The data may be incomplete or inaccurate, you may file an issue on Github if you want to have this fixed.

 ## TODO

-- Link from the old repo to the new repo, with a deeplink with gedcomPath & layout
 - bug: BET death is not processed in filter (same for BET birth) - partially fixed
-- date slider on mobile on separate line
 - https://stackoverflow.com/questions/26123468/dynamic-node-content-label-in-cytoscape-js
 - bug: `Failed to parse source map` caused by CRA 5, see https://stackoverflow.com/a/70834076/7486264